 On or Off-Campus Counseling: Students will be required to attend counseling sessions.
 The counselor, in contract with the students, will determine the number of counseling sessions appropriate for the student.
 Counseling is confidential under guidelines given by the counselor.
 A report of satisfactory completion will be issued to the Student Life Office.

 Restrictions: Students' campus activities, amenities, and/or movements will be restricted.
+Curfew could be implimented for some students.

 Restitution: Students will be required to reimburse the university or appropriate members for damage to and/or misappropriation of property.